 Harvard CS 242

-Instructor: Professor H.T.
+Instructor: H.T.
 Kung

-The class will be organized into the following nine modules:
+The class has the following modules:

 - Parallelization.
 Map deep neural networks computation onto parallel and distributed computing units.

 - Compression.
 Quantize and prune neural networks, leverage low-precision arithmetic operations and stochastic rounding, use low-rank filters for approximate pattern matching, and apply knowledge distillation to derive lightweight models.

 - Data reuse.
 Reuse local data to lessen memory access and communication costs.